I’m Like You: How to Segment Voter Contact Lists

 There have been cases of politicians losing votes because of how they ate a hot dog, how much they sweated during a televised debate if they had a regional accent, or even one horrible moment of misjudgment where they made a funny sound on stage.

-Assuming our candidate, Mary, manages to eat hot dogs properly and resisted the urge to yell ‘Yahoo!’ on stage, how much a swing voter likes her will depend entirely on her ability to effectively reach out to them.
+Assuming our candidate, Mary, manages to eat hot dogs properly and resists the urge to yell ‘Yahoo!’ on stage, how much a swing voter likes her will depend entirely on her ability to effectively reach out to them.

 How to Segment Contact Lists